International Journal of Urban Management and Energy Sustainability

 Abstract

-In light of contemporary cultural, social, and technological transformations, rethinking the design of Islamic mosques particularly in the Khorasan region, which has a rich heritage in religious architecture has become an undeniable necessity.
-This research focuses on the role of conceptual art in enhancing the quality of contemporary mosque design, examining how visual elements such as light, form, color, and interactive arrangements can be employed to maximize audience engagement especially among the younger generation while strengthening spiritual experience and social participation.
-The research method is qualitative and analytical, utilizing field studies and comparative analysis of four prominent examples of religious architecture in Khorasan in Iran: The Goharshad Mosque, The Jemee Mosque of Neyshabur, the Akbariyeh Cultural Complex of Birjand, and the Hazrat Zahra Mosque in Mashhad.
-Findings indicate that the integration of conceptual art components with traditional architecture, while preserving Islamic identity, enhances the visitor's sensory, spiritual, and cultural connection to the mosque space and creates conditions for renewing the cultural functions of these spaces.
-Ultimately, this research proposes that designing mosques with an interactive and multisensory approach can be a creative response to the spiritual and cognitive needs of contemporary societies.
+Given contemporary cultural, social, and technological transformations, rethinking the design of Islamic mosques especially in the Khorasan region, with its rich heritage of religious architecture has become an undeniable necessity.
+This research aims to present a conceptual framework for employing the elements of conceptual art in the design of contemporary Khorasan mosques in order to enhance the spiritual experience and attract cultural audiences, particularly the younger generation.
+The research method is qualitative and descriptive–analytical with a mixed (qualitative–quantitative) approach, drawing on library study, field observation and imaging, and semi-structured interviews (with twelve designers and users), together with the comparative analysis of four notable examples of religious architecture in Khorasan: The Goharshad Mosque (Mashhad), the Jameh Mosque of Neyshabur, the Akbariyeh Cultural Complex (Birjand), and the Hazrat Zahra Mosque (Mashhad).
+The findings show that integrating the components of conceptual art light, form, time, and participation with traditional architecture, while preserving Islamic identity, enhances the sensory, spiritual, and cultural connection of the audience with the mosque space and provides a basis for renewing the cultural functions of these spaces; moreover, this connection is realized more strongly in the redesigned contemporary examples than in the historical ones.
+Finally, the research proposes that designing mosques with an interactive, multisensory approach in which conceptual art becomes a shared language between tradition and contemporaneity can be a creative response to the spiritual and cognitive needs of contemporary societies.

 Graphical Abstract